Rudra392-netizen/learn_docker/README.md

 ## 🛡 License
 This project is licensed under the MIT License.

-See the LICENSE file for details.
+See LICENSE for full terms.

 ## 🔗 GitHub Repository